We might live in less divisive times if world leaders learned a few lessons from multi-cultural families.

-We toasted throughout the meal [me, too!], which meant raising a shot glass of icy Beluga Vodka and downing it whenever someone spoke.
+We toasted throughout the meal, which meant raising a shot glass of icy Beluga Vodka and downing it whenever someone spoke.
 After the first two toasts, I strategically sipped my drink.
 The other women refrained from vodka and drank juice or wine.
-I stayed with the cold Beluga [too special to ever use in a mixed drink], finding it perfect with the food.
+I stayed with the cold Beluga, finding it perfect with the food.

 New Year’s Day, January 1, 2017

 The day for partying with family and friends!
 Guests and more guests arrived throughout the afternoon.
 It was an open house that overflowed with adults and children of all ages.
 There were platters and casseroles of food, shots of vodka [yes, indeed], glasses of cognac [with tonic and lemon], prosecco, champagne, beer and wine.

 Russian music concerts played nonstop on the television.
 Women gossiped around the table or in the living room.
 Men stood at the kitchen island for manly talk and vodka.
 I learned that if Beluga is not available, Grey Goose or Finlandia are good choices for icy shots.

 Yuri Gorbacev is the maternal grandfather of Anna, our daughter-in-law.
 Every year, on January first, he makes fresh dumplings from a family recipe that originated in the Ural Mountains.

 Meat stuffing had been prepared the day before.
 It was a mixture of ground beef and pork, eggs, salt and pepper, onions and cabbage.
 When it was time to make the dough, two young girls joined Yuri.
 A new generation was eager to learn, as there is no written recipe.